Eku, Delta State

 Eku is a town in Ethiope East Local Government of Delta state, Nigeria.
 It is located between Effurun -Abraka road with a four road junction at the center of the town.
 Eku has announced that it real name is Ovre Eku.
 This statement was made by Eku Traditional Council that it has barred anyone from addressing Ovre Eku Community as Iwevbo Community.

-The Origin of the Eku people from Urhobo
+Origin of the Eku people from Urhobo

 They are several write-ups about the beginning of the Urhobo public of which Eku people are included.
 It is expressed that the Urhobo public had moved from Benin during the time of Oba Egbaka.
 Another record anyway maintains that the Urhobo which Eku was a section were traveler who had gone from Northern Edo country called Udo.
 While the third record states that the Urhobo public moved straightforwardly from the support of the Yoruba civilization known as Ile-Ife.